One day in Kyiv, Ukraine: the surprising city that deserved more than a stopover

 The traffic broke, and white tower blocks stood in unison on the side of the motorway, slowly fading into grey and browns the further from the city we got.

-We pull up at the airport, both sighed relief, and I can’t tell if the look is pride in getting me there in time or annoyance I’ve made him make the journey.
-I feign I’m in a rush, dash into the terminal to make all his hard work seem worthwhile, even breaking a little jog, before being first at the still yet to open check-in desk.
+We pull up at the airport, and both sigh in relief, and I can’t tell if the look is pride in getting me there in time or annoyance I’ve made him make the journey.
+I feign I’m in a rush and dash into the terminal to make all his hard work seem worthwhile, even breaking a little jog, before being first at the still-yet-to-open check-in desk.

-My adventure to Central Asia was only just beginning, and I have a feeling it’s going to be one of those trips you never forget.
+My adventure to Central Asia was only just beginning, and I feel it will be one of those trips you will never forget.

 Until next time Kyiv, of which you can be sure they’ll be one, drive safe!